Click on a question to read the answer.

 Is admission to the program very competitive?

 Admission to the nursing program at VWCC has been very competitive.
 LPN transition applicants should be aware that meeting the curriculum admission standards does not guarantee program admission.
-In the event the number of qualified applicants exceeds the space available for transition students, applicants will be considered based on the scores of the nursing entrance test (Kaplan) and GPAs.
+In the event the number of qualified applicants exceeds the space available for transition students, applicants will be considered based on the scores of the nursing entrance test (Kaplan) and GPA.

 Are there review guides to help prepare for the Kaplan?